colcon/colcon.readthedocs.org/user/overriding-packages.rst

 If you are building a workspace and suspect you may overriding a package from it in the future, then use an isolated workspace.
 This avoids include directory search order issues.
+See :doc:`this documentation <isolated-vs-merged-workspaces>` if you're unsure what an isolated workspace is.

 Override every package that depends on the one you want to override
 *******************************************************************